First-Year Seminars

 “CP 125 made the transition from a small high school to a big university much less intimidating.
 I made a lot of new friends in my class and learned so many useful tips and tricks to help me navigate my way through freshman year.” – Natalie C.

 “CP 125 gave me a place where I felt comfortable asking questions about general campus life.
 It really helped me become accustomed to college and made me aware of all the opportunities I have available to me here.
-It also created a very welcoming environment and I’m still friends with many of my classmates.”
+It also created a very welcoming environment, and I’m still friends with many of my classmates.”– Leslie F.

 Find the Wisconsin Experience Seminar on My Course Guide by searching for CP 125.